xamarin/xamarin-forms-samples/UserInterface/ListView/CustomCells/README.md

 ---
-name: 'Xamarin.Forms ListView Sample: Custom Cells'
+name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Custom Cells'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement a custom cell in both XAML and C. This sample mirrors the samples for iOS and Android UITableViewController and ListView, respectively.'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates how to implement a custom cell in both XAML and C. This sample mirrors the...'
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: